GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 * **User satisfaction and mental health outcomes** (perhaps via user studies, comparing how users in distress rate Vault’s responses vs. standard AI responses).
 * **Efficiency/cost** (tokens used and latency vs. a comparable system with separate safety model).

+#### "But doesn't this level of safety limit the AI's capabilities and the user's freedom?"

+This question mirrors a historical debate that occurs with every powerful new technology.
+Early automobiles, for example, had no speed limits, seatbelts, or licensing requirements, all in the name of 'freedom.'
+However, as the technology matured and its potential for harm became undeniable, society embraced a new standard: the **Age of Responsibility.**

+Safety features like seatbelts and airbags are not seen as limiting a driver's freedom to travel; they are seen as an essential, non-negotiable foundation that makes travel safer for everyone.
+The responsibility shifted from blaming the "reckless driver" to ensuring the **manufacturer has a duty of care** in the car's fundamental design.

+Generative AI is currently in its "Wild West" phase.
+The Vault Protocol represents the shift to the Age of Responsibility.
+It is not a tool of censorship; it is the **seatbelt and airbag for an AI's mind.** It is an architectural safety system designed to prevent catastrophic harm, creating a reliable foundation upon which users can safely and freely explore the AI's capabilities.

 **Key hypotheses:**

 * **H1:** Confined hallucinations stay out of factual answers (manually check outputs).